 When you get people together, even to work toward an overtly positive goal, things go haywire.
 The most organized people are often balanced by the haphazard.
-Tangents occur, off-topic discussions happen, and before you know it, the allotted meeting time us up, and the only thing that you’ve been able to decide on is whether or not you have a quorum so you can approve the minutes from the last meeting.
+Tangents occur, off-topic discussions happen, and before you know it, the allotted meeting time is up, and the only thing that you’ve been able to decide on is whether or not you have a quorum so you can approve the minutes from the last meeting.
 And you probably don’t because getting schedules to align may just be the hardest part of nonprofit board management and committee service.

-There is, however, light at the end of the conference table.
+There is, however, a light at the end of the conference table.
 Wired Impact (the same folks who made this delightful volunteer management plugin) has done it again with their free nonprofit board management software called, very aptly, Nonprofit Board Management.

 Free, Easy, and Simple

 The devs at Wired Impact understand what nonprofits deal with.
 For all the good work that comes from NPO boards, there’s a ton of behind-the-scenes logistics that need to be worked out.
 Documents have to be available to everyone (but still be secure and confidential), meetings have to be set, committees have to be appointed, members rotate and so do their positions.
 Juggling it all can be pretty tough.

 The same can be said of any committee really, not just nonprofit boards.
 Faculty committees are a major part of academic life (even stipulated in most contracts as a mandatory duty for many instructors and professors), and just because you have a group of PhDs working together absolutely does not mean anything is getting done efficiently.
 The same goes for any committee really — volunteer groups, subcommittees within those volunteers, mastermind groups, community event organizers, whatever.